ikatun/decorated-graphql/README.md

 # decorated-graphql
 A few node decorators for building GraphQL API.

-Use GraphQL schema as type declarations for your resolvers.
+They allow you to use GraphQL schema as type declarations for your resolvers.